domasm92/CustomCamunda/README.md

 - Change the directory to the newly cloned "CustomCamunda"-folder
 - Execute "npm install"
 - Execute "npm run build"
+- If windows/linux:
-- Copy the "SitScopePlugin" folder into "CustomCamunda/dist/{the version you want to use}/resources/plugins
+  - Copy the "SitScopePlugin" folder into "CustomCamunda/dist/{the version you want to use}/resources/plugins If Mac:
+  - Copy the "SitScopePlugin" folder into /Users/{USER_NAME}/Library/Application Support/camunda-modeler/plugins
 - Run Camunda Modeler.exe (Windows), Camunda Modeler.app (Mac) or camunda-modeler (Linux) in the "CustomCamunda/dist/{the version you want to use}/

 Issues may arise due to os-specific commands